azoth-lang/azoth.language.reference/src/ideas.md

 Given all this, for now, a simple scheme will be adopted.
 Mutability and move expressions can be applied only to variable usages and field accesses.
 It remains an open question if that should include property accesses since they are really function calls.
 However, they look like field access.
-Method calls and constructor calls will have mutable and ownership types that do not require `mut` or `move`.
+Method calls and initializer calls will have mutable and ownership types that do not require `mut` or `move`.
 Variables with inferred types will continue to infer read-only even if assigned from mutable expressions.
 To enable easy mutable declaration and also remove the confusion around variable declaration, and simplify it, the special form `let x: mut = g()` will mean infer a mutable